GM-Consult-Pty-Ltd/json_text_search/README.md

 -->

 # json_text_search

-A Dart full-text search (FTS) library that allows creation of inverted indexes on JSON collections and FTS querying of the same index.
+A Dart full-text search (FTS) library that provides utility classes for querying an inverted positional index for a JSON collection.

-*THIS PACKAGE IS IN BETA DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*
+*THIS PACKAGE IS **PRE-RELEASE**, IN ACTIVE DEVELOPMENT AND SUBJECT TO DAILY BREAKING CHANGES.*

 ## Install